dlang/DIPs/DIPs/DIP1NNN-DK.md

 ## Examples

-This section contains five examples that demonstrate use cases for the proposed changes.
+This section contains six examples that demonstrate use cases for the proposed changes.
 Each example *wrongly uses `@trusted`* under *current semantics* followed by a `main` function demonstrating why.
 After this DIP is implemented, these will all become correct usages of `@trusted` and the `main` functions will fail to compile.